 It allows you to translate your whole store content multilingual in minutes, and manage all translations in one place.
 Transcy also converts 160+ local currencies, making payment processing simple and convenient for your customers.

-- Translate your whole Shopify store content website unlimited words
+- Translate your whole Shopify store content website in unlimited words

 - Use Google API & Shopify API to increase high-quality translations